ghc-proposals/ghc-proposals/principles.rst

 * The language may become stuck in a local optimum, because moving to a better design would require breaking changes.
 * We want Haskell to be a beautiful, elegant language, not one riddled with inconsistencies, grandfathered in simply because fixing the inconsistency would risk some breakage.

 We can't navigate this tension with simple all-or-nothing rules.
 We have to take each case on its merits, aware of both sets of costs.
-Rather than starting the debate from scratch each time, we can have some general rules, or principles, to guide us.
-The `GHC base library proposal <https://github.com/haskellfoundation/tech-proposals/blob/main/proposals/accepted/051-ghc-base-libraries.rst>`_ made a start in this direction; this section discusses GHC itself.
+This section describes some general rules, or principles, that we use to guide our stability-related discussions for GHC itself.
+See also `GHC base library proposal <https://github.com/haskellfoundation/tech-proposals/blob/main/proposals/accepted/051-ghc-base-libraries.rst>`_, which focuses on the stability of the ``base`` library API.

 Assumptions
 ~~~~~~~~~~~~

-We assume:

-* That we have adopted the  `GHC base library proposal <https://github.com/haskellfoundation/tech-proposals/blob/main/proposals/accepted/051-ghc-base-libraries.rst>`_, which establishes the ``ghc-experimental`` package.
-* That we have identified some extensions as "Experimental".
-These extensions may well change, and are subject to
+We assume that we have identified some extensions as "Experimental".
+These extensions may well change, and are subject to much weaker stability goals.  `GHC Proposal #625 <https://github.com/ghc-proposals/ghc-proposals/pull/625>`_ is devoted to agreeing this list.
-  much weaker stability goals.  `GHC Proposal #601 <https://github.com/ghc-proposals/ghc-proposals/pull/601>`_, describes a plan along these lines, but all we need for this document is a list of Experimental extensions.

 Terminology
 ~~~~~~~~~~~~~~~